The Best Way to Make Shipping Refrigerators Easy and Affordable

 FreightCenter books shipping for refrigerators of all makes, models and sizes.
-We offer you the ability to compare rates from top US carriers.
+We offer you the ability to compare freight rates from top US carriers.
 Use our online free freight calculator for instant access to current rates and approximate delivery times.

 If you can manage to get your refrigerator curbside or to a loading dock we can save you more.
-When you don’t have the ability to move the unit yourself, no worries, we can arrange white glove service.
+When you don’t have the ability to move the unit yourself, no worries, we can arrange white-glove services.

-If you are shipping refrigerators in quantities that call for full truckload service, FreightCenter’s Truckload division is available to find the right carrier for your shipment.
+If you are shipping refrigerators in quantities that call for full truckload (FTL) service, FreightCenter’s Truckload division is available to find the right carrier for your shipment.
 We maintain relationships with hundreds of regional and national freight trucking companies throughout the country who check with us for available hauls.
 We excel at finding and booking specialty vehicles.

 Shipping refrigerators requires a few basic steps.

 - Turn off the refrigerator and unplugged it from the wall.

 - Remove all contents and foods from the refrigerator.